johnraff/genman/README.md

     --test <file>
                 Display the manpage that would be generated for this file.
                 Nothing is changed in the source directory.
+    --makeone <file>
+                Generate a single man file for this one executable and place it in the working directory (package source root).

 ### Configuration: